jankeromnes/gecko-dev/js/src/devtools/vprof/readme.txt

    value profile v and call myProbe (void* vprofID) at the profiling point inside the probe, the client has the predefined variables:
    _VAL, _COUNT, _SUM, _MIN, _MAX, and the general purpose registers
-   _IVAR1, ..., IVAR4   general integer registrs
+   _IVAR1, ..., IVAR4   general integer registers
-   _I64VAR1, ..., I64VAR4 general integer64 registrs
+   _I64VAR1, ..., I64VAR4 general integer64 registers
    _DVAR1, ..., _DVAR4  general double registers
   the number of registers can be changed in vprof.h _GENPTR a generic pointer that can be used for almost anything